 A common law marriage is an alternative to a formal, traditional marriage, but it is no less binding in the eyes of the law.
-Many Americans are opting for alternatives to typical marriage, such as cohabitation and common law marriage, and it’s vital for spouses in these situations to know the legal implications of such arrangements.
+Many Americans are opting for alternatives to typical marriage, such as cohabitation and common law marriage.
+It’s vital for spouses in these situations to know the legal implications of such arrangements.
 For all legal purposes, a common law marriage holds the same sway in court as a traditional marriage.
 The process for obtaining a common law marriage is simply more straightforward and less formal.

 Obtaining a common law marriage in Texas is as simple as meeting a few legal requirements:

 Some people simply don’t want to deal with the expense of a traditional marriage ceremony.
 Other couples may wish to skip a typical wedding for religious or personal reasons.
 In other cases, a couple that has been in a relationship together for a long time may simply wish to add an extra layer of financial security to their situation without all the fuss of a typical marriage.
-No matter what the reason is behind it, it’s important to remember that a common law marriage is functionally and legally the same as a traditional marriage.
+No matter what the reason is behind it, a common law marriage is functionally and legally the same as a traditional marriage.